makersacademy/bowling-challenge-ruby/README2.md

 4- Inform each player what frame and ball they are on, and their current score breakdown 5- Declare the end of the game and the winner

+Reflections

+In hindsight, it would have been better to produce a method (or even a class) for the bonus points for each of the 10 frames.
+The content for the methods for frames 1-8 would be virtually identical, and I could have used a module.
+This would have increased readability.
+The methods for frames 9 and 10 would have had more different content.